Frequently Asked Questions

 Does Personal Injury Law only include car accidents?

 NO. Personal Injury is a broad term that includes injuries sustained because of the negligence of another.
 Our website lists the most common types of personal injury.
-Because we are providing initial consultation so please do not hesitate to call and allow us to explore the facts particular to your circumstance and determine if you have a claim.
+Please do not hesitate to call so that we may explore the unique details of your circumstance and determine if you have a claim.

 Do I have to file a lawsuit to settle my claim?

-Lawsuits are not filed in every case.
 Many cases can be resolved without filing a lawsuit.
 However, lawsuits may need to be filed when your claim is being disregarded or undervalued.
-In cases involving catastrophic injury, a lawsuit is needed to preserve evidence and began the legal process because time is critical.
+In cases involving catastrophic injury, a lawsuit is needed to preserve evidence and begin the legal process, because time is critical.

 Do I have to pay for representation?